 Our Top Pick: K6 6x38 Weaver Rifle Scope

-Clearly, the K6 6×38 Weaver Rifle Scope is the best scope on the list.
-Given its excellent performance on mid-range to long-range shooting distances, its features are the real deal and suitable for beginners and professionals.
+Clearly, the K6 6×38 Weaver Rifle Scope is the best on our Weaver scopes review list.
+It offers a compact design, good magnification range, multi-coated lens, fixed power feature, and high-resolution images – all without the expensive price tag.
+Given its excellent performance on mid-range to long-range shooting distances, its features are suitable for both beginners and professionals.